top of page

 Resilience in Practice is a clinically grounded, skills-focused retreat designed for clinicians (doctors, nurses psychologists, allied health) working in complex, high-demand systems.
 It offers practical, evidence-informed tools to support wellbeing, clarity and sustainability.

-This is not a retreat about escaping work - although we promote this too! - it is about learning how to remain effective, grounded and human within the work that you do, and recognising the values and practices that will sustain you.
+This is not a retreat to escape work - although we promote this too! - it is an educational course that will teach you how to remain effective, grounded and human within the work that you do.
+It provides facilitated discussion to recognise how the values, culture and belief systems you come from will impact you psychologically - changing how sustainable your work is.

 Why a Resilience Retreat?